The Definitive Guide to Marketing Strategy

 Creating new sources of customer value and market growth.

 Strategy isn’t static.
 Innovation determines how you evolve, where you expand, and how you sustain competitive advantage over time.
-It’s about identifying and pursuing future opportunities.
+It’s about identifying and pursuing future opportunities without losing focus on your core strength.

 Integration